-The offence of animal cruelty is outlined in section 9(1) of the POCTA Act and is punishable by a fine of up to $40,297.50 or 12 months’ imprisonment (or a fine of up to $96,614 for a corporation).
+The offence of animal cruelty is outlined in section 9(1) of the Prevention of Cruelty to Animals Act (POCTA) and is punishable by a fine of up to $40,297.50 or 12 months’ imprisonment (or a fine of up to $96,614 for a corporation).

 The POCTA Act does not include a strict definition of animal cruelty, but instead lists actions and behaviours that constitute cruelty.
 These broadly include: